EfthymiosMagkoufis/PurpleJellyfish/README.md

 # PurpleJellyfish
-A geo app for geo-visualization of purple jellyfish in greek coasts #nodejs #postgresql #express #vanillajs
+A crowdsourcing geo app geo-visualization of the purple jellyfish in greek coasts #nodejs #postgresql #express #vanillajs